All Saints' Church, West Markham: History

 Somewhat confusingly, Milton Mausoleum is sometimes also referred to as All Saints' Church, West Markham.

 Organ

 The church contains an organ dating from 1860 by Bevington and Sons.

 Bell

 The church has one bell which is "swing chimed", it is hung on half a wheel.

 Burials

 The church is the burial place of Henry Pelham-Clinton, 4th Duke of Newcastle.
-After his wife died in 1822, the 4th Duke built a church and mausoleum at Milton, Nottinghamshire.
-In 1833, when the new church at Milton was finished, it became the parish church, replacing the old one at West Markham.
-This situation was reversed, however, in 1949 when All Saints was reinstated as the parish church, and the Duke's mausoleum was left to decay.
-Milton Church, now simply a mausoleum, was finally rescued in 1972 when the Churches Conservation Trust took it into guardianship.
+After his wife died in 1822, the 4th Duke built a church and mausoleum at Milton, Nottinghamshire, which was completed in 1833, and replaced All Saints as the parish church.
+In 1949 All Saints became the parish church again after restoration; the Mausoleum was left to decay until 1972 when it was taken into guardianship by the Churches Conservation Trust.

 Group of Churches

 West Markham church is part of the Tuxford Benefice.